jyyulab/NetBID/README.md

 * II.2: target network structure for each driver, or two drivers (overlap testing)
 * II.3: category plot for the expression/activity for each driver
 ### Part III: advanced plots
-* III.1: input driver and target, get shortest path and draw subnetwork
-* III.2: gene set-based activity analysis, including vocalno, heatmap, category and GSEA plot
+* III.1: gene set-based activity analysis, including vocalno, heatmap, category and GSEA plot
-* III.3: SINBA plot for synergistic effect
+* III.2: SINBA plot for synergistic effect
-### Part IV: Supplementary usage for different conditions (unfinished, prepare to update for new requirement)
-* IV.1: if want to get mean expression/activity value for each phenotype cluster